 First baseman Lonnie Goldstein played fifteen seasons in professional baseball, signing as an amateur free agent with the Cincinnati Reds after playing with the Enid Champlin Refiners team in 1939.
-The Refiner club won the Denver Post Semi-pro baseball tournament championship but lost out in the 1939 National Baseball Congress finals.
+The Refiner club won the Denver Post Semi-pro baseball tournament championship but lost out in the 1939 National Semipro Championship finals.

 Lonnie played four years (1940-1943) in the minors before making his major league debut with the Reds on September 11, 1943.
 His time on the big league stage was short, however, as Lonnie appeared in just five games in 1943 and six in 1946.
 Goldstein would not get another invite and these two short looks gave him a .100 career batting average in the big leagues.
 Goldstein also served in the United States Army from 1944 until mid 1946, during World War II, returning in time for his last short run with the Reds.